isamu-isozaki/teamai_test/product/index.html.md

 - Help build a vision for GitLab and GitLab's features.
 - Understand deeply whatever it is you're working on.
 You should be spending a lot of time learning about your subject matter.
-- Have regular meetings (at least once a week) with customers.
+- Have regular meetings (at least once a week/index.html.md) with customers.
 - Make sure marketing materials related to your work are up to date.

 #### Customer meetings